 5 (Strong Sell)

 #21 in Muni New York Long

 U.S. News evaluated 24 Muni New York Long Funds.
 Our list highlights the top-rated funds for long-term investors based on the ratings of leading fund industry researchers.

 The fund has returned -4.93 percent over the past year, 2.58 percent over the past three years, 5.45 percent over the past five years, and 3.84 percent over the past decade.

 |5 Years (Annualized)||5.4%|

 The investment seeks a high level of current income, consistent with preservation of capital, that is exempt from federal, New York State and New York City personal income taxes.
-The fund normally invests at least 80% of its net assets in securities of any maturity exempt from federal and New York personal income taxes.
-It may invest up to 33% of its net assets in bonds rated as low as BB by S&P or Ba by Moody's or their unrated equivalents.
-The fund may buy bonds of any maturity.
+The fund normally invests at least 80% of its net assets, plus amounts borrowed for investment purposes, in securities of any maturity exempt from federal and New York personal income taxes.
+It may invest up to 33% of its net assets in bonds rated as low as BB by S&P or Fitch or Ba by Moody's or their unrated equivalents.

 Risk is Below Average compared to funds in the same category according to Morningstar.